RedBigz/xt-1/JOURNAL.md

 ## Designing Factors

 - I want my printer to be easily user-repairable without any issues (taking inspiration from Framework devices)
-- Single/two common screw heads used throughout the build (I'm thinking of Torx T10 or T5)
+- Single/two common screw heads used throughout the build (I'm thinking of Torx T10 or T5) \*\*(NOTE FROM THE FUTURE: Turns out it's hard to source Torx screws!
+I'm going with Philips/Hex heads)
 - _Attempting_ to do a heated bed
 - Controlled via a socketed Pi CM3/CM4 (Klipper)
 - SUPER EASY TO DISASSEMBLE!